 More so, you can serve it with strawberry slices, apple slices (some restaurants and recipes will consider baking them in the batter), jam, blueberries, and raspberry juice.
 Furthermore, you might like a smear of a bit more butter on the pancake.

 Do you want to try out a Dutch baby?
-The Old European Restaurant can serve you!
-Apart from offering quality dishes, they serve them with much affection to allow an exciting eating experience for their guests.
+Are you in the Coeur d’Alene, Post Falls, Liberty Lake or Spokane area?
+Then The Old European Restaurant can serve you!
+Apart from offering made from scratch dishes, they serve them with love and smiles!